design-school/SES209/Observation.md

 ## Template to fill

-Warning : In your report: Please take care to clearly separate behaviors, interpretation and insight.
+Warning: In your report: Please take care to clearly separate behaviors, interpretation and insight.
 Behavior is **What and how, people are doing things?** and your interpretation **What and why you think they are doing that?** and the insight you get form the observation **Why do you think these observations could be usefull for a product/service?**

 Below you will find the template.
 Copy past it in your favourite text editor, write it, re read it and then submit it here :